 As a child, I remember making mud pies in the backyard.
 What is it about mud sensory play and getting up to your elbows in messy fun?

 Spring is in the air and I’m in the mood for a little Spring Sensory Play!
 Sensory play is always in season in our house.

 As a mom of two kids with Sensory Processing Disorder, I’m offering some of the possible reasons your child may seem to be regressing or having a hard time with spring sensory issues.

-This post is part of a new sensory series hosted by The Jenny Evolution in partnership with The Sensory Spectrum.
-After this spring series is complete, watch for more creative sensory series from fabulous bloggers on The Jenny Evolution, including our Fall Sensory and Summer Sensory Series!
+This post is part of a new sensory series hosted by Mommy Evolution in partnership with The Sensory Spectrum.
+After this spring series is complete, watch for more creative sensory series from fabulous bloggers on Mommy Evolution, including our Fall Sensory and Summer Sensory Series!